Rick (Age 62) and Debra (Age 59)

-We developed a long-term income plan for Rick and Debra that estimated what their expenses would be in retirement, included getting quotes on health insurance for Debra.
+We would help develop a long-term income plan for Rick and Debra that estimated what their expenses would be in retirement, included getting quotes on health insurance for Debra.

-- Analyzed Rick’s pension options to decide which survivorship option might be best.
+- Analyze Rick’s pension options to decide which survivorship option might be ideal.

-- Used Social Security-optimization software to determine when and how each person should start taking Social Security.
-We also looked at how the death of one spouse, and the resulting drop in Social Security benefits, might affect the survivor’s financial future.
+- Use Social Security-optimization software to determine when and how each person should start taking Social Security.
+We would also look at how the death of one spouse, and the resulting drop in Social Security benefits, might affect the survivor’s financial future.

-- Helped them analyze other financial issues, such as whether they should they cash in some of their 401(k) monies to pay off their mortgage.
+- Help them analyze other financial issues, such as whether they should they cash in some of their 401(k) monies to pay off their mortgage.